-- Campus Tours at University of Connecticut (Mansfield/Storrs contest), Southern Connecticut State University (New Haven contest), Sacred Heart University (Fairfield Contest), Central Connecticut State University (State Contest) - Food Trucks, Dining Hall access, and food for sale - Movie Screenings - Performances by living history performers or musical groups - Playing board games
+- Campus Tours at University of Connecticut (Mansfield Contest), Southern Connecticut State University (New Haven Contest), Sacred Heart University (Fairfield Contest), Central Connecticut State University (State Contest) - Food Trucks, Dining Hall access, and food for sale - Movie Screenings - Performances by living history performers or musical groups - Playing board games

-Run-Off Rounds
+Finals (Run-Off) Rounds

 In some instances, a category may have so many participants that there need to be two rounds of judging.
-During the first round, there are more than one group of students from the same category and division being judged.
-Judges select up to two students from each group.
-The students who are selected continue to a second "run-off" round.
+In these cases, judges select up to two entries from each group.
+The entries selected continue to a second "run-off" round.
 Students in the paper, exhibit, and website categories do not need to be present for the Run-Off Round.
-Performance and documentary students MUST be present for the Run-Off Round but there will be no interviews; an announcement of the students continuing to the second round of judging for these categories will be made.
+Performance and documentary students MUST be present for the Run-Off Round but there will be no interviews; an announcement of the students continuing to the second round of judging for these categories will be made around lunchtime.